|

 and contains case studies of five organizations that have been particularly effective in working with elders.

-Immigrant Civic Participation: A Challenge for New Jersey and the Nation, Program on Immigration and Democracy, Eagleton
+Civic Participation: A Challenge for New Jersey and the Nation (Broken Link), Program on Immigration and

-provides a summary and detailed minutes of a half-day conference that brought together researchers, community activists, and
+report provides a summary and detailed minutes of a half-day conference that brought together researchers, community activists,

-public officials to discuss research findings and promising practices in the area of immigrant civic participation.The Forum
+and public officials to discuss research findings and promising practices in the area of immigrant civic participation.The

-featured presentations about the following model programs: the Coro Immigrant Civic Leadership Program in New York City, the
+Forum featured presentations about the following model programs: the Coro Immigrant Civic Leadership Program in New York City,

 Service Committee.
 The purpose of the forum was to develop recommendations for presentation to the New Jersey Blue Ribbon